TykTechnologies/tyk-identity-broker/README.md

 It is worth noting in the above configuration that the return URL's have changed for failure and return states.

 The login to the portal, much like the login to the dashboard, makes use of a one-time nonce to log the user in to the session.
 The nonce is only accessible for a few seconds.
-It is recommended that in production use, all of these transaction shappen over secure SSL connections to avoid MITM snooping.
+It is recommended that in production use, all of these transactions happen over secure SSL connections to avoid MITM snooping.

-#### Create an OAuth token (with redirect) for users lgging into your webapp or iOS app via Google:
+#### Create an OAuth token (with redirect) for users logging into your webapp or iOS app via Google:

 A common use case for Tyk Gateway users is to enable users to log into a web app or mobile app using a social provider such as Google, but have that user use a token in the app that is time-delimited and issued by their own API (or in this case, Tyk).

-Tyk can act as an OAuth provider, but requires some glue code to work, in particular, generating a token based on the authentication of athird party, which needs to run on a server hosted by the owner of the application.
+Tyk can act as an OAuth provider, but requires some glue code to work, in particular, generating a token based on the authentication of a third party, which needs to run on a server hosted by the owner of the application.
 This is not ideal in many scenarios where authentication has been delegated to a third-party provider (such as Google or Github).

 In this case, we can enable this flow with Tyk Gateway by Using TIB.